 School & Church Security Services & Assessments

-Dave Ollivier, the Owner and President of Blackstone Investigations Group spent numerous years serving on one of the largest most productive school boards in South Jersey and has extensive knowledge in school security and security camera systems.
+Dave O. the Owner and President of Blackstone Investigations Group, LLC, spent numerous years serving on one of the largest most productive school boards in South Jersey and has extensive knowledge in school security and security camera systems.

-Given the recent number of school and church shootings, it is clear that violence can happen anywhere, even at your church.
+Given the recent number of school and church shootings over the past 10 years it is clear that violence can happen anywhere, even at your church.
 Unfortunately, no amount of planning can stop someone from wanting to harm others.
 Nevertheless, having a prevention and response plan in place can make your school or church a more difficult target and can help reduce the harm if violence occurs.
 Let the experienced team of law enforcement and security professionals at Blackstone Investigations Group train your in house security team and/or provide you with plain clothes or uniformed armed security personnel to work closely with your staff.

 At BIG, we believe that safety and security programming in an academic or church setting is a delicate balance of responses to and preparation for